michelif/HHbbgg_ETH/README.md

 ## Workspaces and datacards production
 The instructions for this part of the analysis are in the README in folder Limits/macros

+## Combine
+The instructions for this part of the analysis are in the README in folder Limits/combine_macros